 20: Rent Out (Almost) Anything

 Overview: You probably have everyday items that you aren’t using, currently taking up space in your house.
 Wouldn’t it be great if you could rent out your musical instruments, bikes, cameras, and more?
 With platforms such as Rent4me and Ruckify, you can rent out everyday items, from clothing to entertainment and earn a profit.
 The best part?
-It’s all with virtually no effort.
+It’s a profitable side hustle idea with virtually no effort.

 21: Sit Around the House